 - Skinner / Trailing Point

-You can choose whichever blade you prefer, but you must know that clip point style is influenced from the recently discussed bowie knife and its named clip point because the blade seems to be clipped around the tip.
+You can choose whichever blade you prefer, but you must know that clip point style is influenced by the recently discussed bowie knife and its named clip point because the blade seems to be clipped around the tip.
 This gives it an advantage at stabbing something yet, while skinning, the risk of puncturing a game’s organ also increases.

 Folding or Fixed Blades?

-We hope we have cleared up your misunderstandings and given enough information on this page that you will be able to get yourself the best hunting knife in the world, if you have to now.
+We hope we have cleared up your misunderstandings and given enough information on this page that you will be able to get yourself the best hunting knife in the world if you have to now.
 Until next time, take care of yourself and your cool knives!

 Related Article: How to Make Money Selling Fixed Blade Knives